 No matter the circumstances, being caught in this situation can open you up to charges of fraud, or possibly put your reputation at risk with other financial institutions, if you accidentally create an overdraft due to someone else committing fraud against you.
 If another party has defrauded you and put your finances at risk, asking a professional attorney for assistance can help you understand your rights and how to protect your reputation.

-This article is written for informative value on the topic of theft crimes and is not to be interpreted as legal advice.
+This article is written for informative value on the topic of crimes and is not to be interpreted as legal advice.